- Telehealth Guidelines

 Many health care professions in Washington have statutory authority to offer services using telehealth technologies.
 The Department of Health has adopted a guidance document identifying these professions: Healthcare Professions with Authority to Provide Telehealth Services (PDF).
 Individual professions may have more specific guidance:

 - Telemedicine Training Requirements

 Beginning January 1, 2021, health care professionals who are offering telemedicine services to patients, are required to complete telemedicine training.
 See the Department of Health policy statement with additional information related to this requirement (PDF) for more information.
 Allopathic physicians (MDs) and osteopathic physicians are exempt from this requirement.

 To learn more about the different training options available and access additional resources, see the Washington State Telehealth Collaborative Training page.
 To complete the free and publicly available telemedicine training, select enroll and create a Canvas account to access the Washington State Medical Professional TelemedicineTraining.
 Below are additional resources related to telehealth.
-You may also find additional resources by visiting the Chiropractic Quality Assurance Commission, the Nursing Care Quality Assurance Commission, and the Washington Medical Commission websites.
+You may also find additional resources by visiting the Chiropractic Quality Assurance Commission, the Washington State Board of Nursing, and the Washington Medical Commission websites.

 - Substitute House Bill 1196

 Substitute House Bill 1196 was passed during the 2021 legislative session and requires the following regarding the practice of telemedicine: